moozer/libsensortag/docs/README.md

 10. 10.
 Install the BlueZ software by writing the following (root):
   * `make install`

-11. the `gatttool` has to be copied manually into the Linux applications: (Root)
+11. The `gatttool` has to be copied manually into the Linux applications: (Root)
   * `cp attrib/gatttool /usr/local/bin/`

 12. Rename (or remove) the default Debian `gatttool` by writing the following command: (root)